prabinay/kubernetes_practices/scripts/core-comcepts.md

+# Core Concepts (13%)
-Practice questions based on these concepts
+## Practice questions based on these concepts

-Understand Kubernetes API Primitives
+### Understand Kubernetes API Primitives
-Create and Configure Basic Pods
+### Create and Configure Basic Pods

-List all the namespaces in the cluster kubectl get namespaces kubectl get ns
+1. List all the namespaces in the cluster kubectl get namespaces kubectl get ns
 2. List all the pods in all namespaces